 Search for aroot vegetable (Valeriana officinalis)

 Valerian root can support the nervous system and has soothing properties.
-Valerian is a safe and natural sleeping aid.
-It helps soothe rattled nerves and assists the body in relieving insomnia.
-Properties of the plant have demonstrated to give calming relief to muscles, the nerves and blood vessels.
-As it contains a natural tranquilizer it relaxes muscles and lowers blood pressure.
+Valerian is a safe and natural sleeping aid as it helps soothe rattled nerves and assists the body in relieving insomnia.
+Properties of the plant can give calming and relaxing relief to the muscles, nerves and blood vessels.
 Daily consumption of valerian will aid in a state of overall relaxation and elimination of stress which will, in turn, decrease blood pressure in people experiencing hypertension.

 Violet tree roots (Securidaca longepedunculata, krinkhout, mpesu, mmaba)

-This small tree with fragrant purple flowers is indigenous to the tropical parts of Africa.
-The roots can treat a variety of physical and psychological problems such as discomfort, irritation, nervousness, head ache and epilepsy.
+This small tree, with fragrant purple flowers, is indigenous to the tropical parts of Africa.
+The roots can treat a variety of physical and psychological problems such as discomfort, epilepsy, headaches, irritation and nervousness.
 It has been scientifically proven that the root extract is as powerful and effective as the pharmaceutical drug ‘phenobarbitone’ often used for epilepsy but without the damaging side effects.

 Search for aroot vegetable asabi (Wasabia japonica)

 Glucoraphanin, which transforms into sulforaphane in the body, is found in brassicas like wasabi and blocks a key destructive enzyme that damages cartilage.
 Consuming plenty of these cruciferous vegetables can protect the joints and help to treat arthritis.
-Sulphoraphane, which also helps with the detoxification in the liver and may prevent, or even cure, breast cancer.
-Brassicas can boost the immune system, prevent spina difida in newborns (if consumed during pregnancy) and prevent heart disease and many forms of cancer.
+Sulphoraphane, in wasabi, also helps with the detoxification in the liver and may prevent, or even cure, breast cancer.
+Regular consumption of wasabi can boost the immune system, prevent spina difida in newborns (if consumed during pregnancy) and prevent heart disease and many forms of cancer.